GSA/open-gsa-redesign/pages/oss-implementation.md

 * it contains source code, and
 * it has active development (i.e., creating or changing source code files) on or after August 9, 2016

-Additionally, even if your source code has not had any active development since August 9, 2016, it shouls still be includeed in the inventory.
+Additionally, even if your source code has not had any active development since August 9, 2016, it is recommended that it be included in the inventory.

 When you submit your source code repository metadata to the inventory, the public will see the metadata.
 If your code is closed source, this does not change the fact that your project is closed source, and it will remain closed source.
 The public will only see the metadata and not the source code.